nicholasf/inkling/README.txt

 Inkling stories

-1. as a dev I have provided content type recognition
+1. as a dev I have provided content type recognition 1a. once prototyped, create class methods for models to become content - e.g acts_as_content

 2. As a dev I have provided CRUD permissioning which is stored by roles on folders.
 2a.
 As a dev I have CRUD for folders